dflubacher/devops/ansible/README.md

 - [Ansible vault how-to](https://www.digitalocean.com/community/tutorials/how-to-use-vault-to-protect-sensitive-ansible-data)

 ## Notes
-- Use `export ANSIBLE_HOST_KEY_CHECKING=False` to suppress the interactive prompt regarding key verification.
+- Use `export ANSIBLE_HOST_KEY_CHECKING=False` to suppress the interactive prompt regarding host verification.
 It is not necessary for initial provisioning, only later.
 - repeatedly provisioning the system might require to clear the `known_hosts` file:
     ```sh
     ssh-keygen -f "${HOME}/.ssh/known_hosts" -R "192.168.122.124"